Centre for Ethics, Responsible Organisations & ESG Initiatives

 - To facilitate both academic as well as practical problem solving orientation to the field of business and society

 - To become the nodal centre for developing / sensitizing organisations to ESG guidelines through workshops and short duration training and link with broader spectrum of SDGs for global efforts towards a sustainable world

 - To address responsibility of employers towards employees in the formal and informal sectors

-- Inclusion and spirituality in organizations for enhanced resilience and harmony at work
+- Inclusion and spirituality in organisations for enhanced resilience and harmony at work

-- Organizing workshops / seminars for different stakeholders on topics related to organizational ethics and responsible business.
+- Organizing workshops / seminars for different stakeholders on topics related to organisational ethics and responsible business.
 The centre aims to organize workshops and seminars by inviting eminent speakers from different areas.